wcatron/Standardized-Lecture-Notes-Project/README.md

 The possible solution would be to create a database of every word used and the number of times it is used and a human flag for importance.
 A secondary database contains known important words and relates them to lines in the scholars notes.

 #### Determine Context
 Notes are organized into topics and sub-topics often going many levels deep.
 The tree based approach is ideal for interpretting context for the data.
-Searching "Hemmingway" can give return a citation with the following after the file /filename/20th Century Authors/Hemmingway/Influence *Hemmingway's understated style caught the attention of those around him.* By using the context we can assume that Hemmingway has something to do with "20th Century Authors", obviosly with "Hemmingway" and the "Influence" is his own but would not be a key word.
+Searching "Hemmingway" can return a citation with the following after the file /filename/20th Century Authors/Hemmingway/Influence *Hemmingway's understated style caught the attention of those around him.* By using the context we can assume that Hemmingway has something to do with "20th Century Authors", obviosly with "Hemmingway" and the "Influence" is his own but would not be a key word.
 By taking each supertopic's keywords we can create a map for the related topics.
 By using several different sources we can determine what other information is nessesary to understand Hemmingway in context.

 Process